🌴 Serving All 58 California Counties | Statewide DIY Delivery | One-Day Professional Installations Available

 Step 1: Decide what "safe" means for you

 For some people, safety is a low entry threshold and a seat that feels stable.
-For others, safety is a faster drain time and a layout that reduces twisting.
+For others, it's a faster drain time and a layout that reduces twisting.
 If you are shopping for a parent, ask what moment feels hardest: stepping in, lowering down, standing up, or turning.
 That one answer often makes the best tub choice obvious.

-• Entry and seat: low step in plus a comfortable seated position.
+• Entry and seat: low step-in plus a comfortable seated position.

 • Controls: reachable without leaning or stretching.